-Currently for Windows and Linux
+Now for Windows, macOS, and Linux

 I'm a Computer Science student, and about a year ago I started taking notes on my laptop.
 Most note-taking programs (such as OneNote) don't have very good support for writing code examples inside your notes.
 I would have to either have to settle on having boring white code, or paste in a picture of the code (not very quick or pretty).
 So I decided to write my own note-taking program to make it simple and visually-appealing to write code.

 Aside from writing beautiful code blocks, Codex has the other styling tools that you could expect, such as tables, inline code, links, images, headers, and block quotes.
 All pages get saved automatically when you switch pages or exit the program.